The Goldman symplectic form on the PGL(V)-Hitchin component: Introduction

-The rest of this paper is organized in the following way.
-In Section 2, we formally define the basic objects we need, including Frenet curves, Hitchin representations, ideal triangulations, barriers systems, and bridge systems.
-In this section, we also define a notion of algebraic intersection number between $1$-simplices in $S$ and oriented barriers, and construct the $(\rho,\Sigma,\Tmc,\Jmc)$-tangent cocycle mentioned above.
-The notion of an admissible labelling is defined in Section 3.
-In Section 4, we construct the linear map $\Phi_\rho:\Amc(\rho,r,\Tmc)\to H^1(S,\smf\lmf(V)_{\Ad\circ\rho})$ described above, prove that it does not depend on the choice of $\Sigma$ on $S$, and that it is in fact an isomorphism.
-In Section 5, we use $\Phi_\rho$ to construct a symplectic trivialization of $T\Hit_V(S)$, and prove Theorem \ref{thm:motive}.
-Then in Section 6, we define the special admissible labellings and prove Theorem \ref{thm:intro2}.
+The rest of this paper is organized as follows.
+In Section \ref{sec: background}, we discuss the relationship between Frenet curves and Hitchin representations, as well as some well-known projective invariants such as the cross ratio and triple ratio.
+Then in Section~\ref{sec:topological constructions}, we formally define ideal triangulations, barriers systems, and bridge systems.
+Using this, we define the $(\rho,\Tmc,\Jmc)$-tangent cocycles and the map $\Psi=\Psi_{\rho,\Tmc,\Jmc}$ in Section \ref{sec: tangent cocycles}, and we define the map $\Xi=\Xi_{\rho,\Tmc,\Jmc}$ in Section \ref{sec: coeff and lab}.
+Then in Section \ref{sec:trivialization} and Section \ref{sec:symplectic basis}, we prove Theorem \ref{thm:motive}, and Theorem \ref{thm:intro2} respectively.

-Some of the proofs in this article require long but elementary computations, which are completely written up in the appendices attached.
-Also, one should note that the results in this article depend only on the first five sections (but not Section 6) of the companion article \cite{SunWienhardZhang}.

-{\bf Acknowledgements:} The authors thank Sara Maloni, Sam Ballas, Frederic Palesi, Francois Labourie, and Francis Bonahon for many useful conversations that helped them develop their understanding of this subject.
+{\bf Acknowledgements:} The authors thank Sara Maloni, Sam Ballas, Frederic Palesi, Fran\c{c}ois Labourie, and Francis Bonahon for many useful conversations that helped them develop their understanding of this subject.
 They especially thank Bill Goldman for asking the question that motivated this project.
 They also thank Anna Wienhard, their collaborator in the companion paper, for suggesting that they implement their computational methods explicitly.

 This project started when the first author visited the second author at the California Institute of Technology in the spring of 2016.
 The bulk of the work in this project was done when both authors visited the Institute for Mathematical Sciences in the National University of Singapore during the summer of 2016, and also during the second author's visit to the Yau Mathematical Sciences Center in Tsinghua University during the spring and summer of 2017.
 The authors are grateful towards these institutions for their hospitality.
 The first author would also like to thank Yi Huang for some financial support for this project.